 7. A dedicated amateur photographer.

 Anybody can take decent pictures with their phones nowadays, but by “anybody,” I do not mean you on this day.
 You will be busy.
-You may be IN lots of pictures, but you will probably not have the time or presence of mind to take them.
-I think this is a great job for some young relative who has to come to the party but doesn’t really want to and who would be happy to have an important job to do (especially if you throw a gift card or something similar into the bargain).
+You may be IN lots of pictures, but you will probably not have the time or presence to take them.
+I think this is an excellent job for some young relative who has to come to the party but doesn’t want to and who would be happy to have an important job to do (especially if you throw a gift card or something similar into the bargain).

-Consider ordering a photo backdrop with school colors or designs that carry out your graduation party theme.
+Consider ordering a photo backdrop with school colors or designs for your graduation party theme.
 You could also spring for renting a photo booth.
-Position a few Class of 2021 props nearby.
+Position a few Class of 2023 props or banners with your grad’s school colors nearby.
 Taking Instagram-ready pics will be a big part of the fun and something your grad will want to do with their friends.

 8. Accessible answers to your guests’ FAQs.

-The lovely people coming to celebrate with your son or daughter will have a few basic questions:
+The lovely people coming to celebrate this milestone with your son or daughter will have a few basic questions:

 What is the graduate going to do with his or her life?